Nominations Due by:

-The is awarded to a previously published work (article or book, in alternate years) that makes an outstanding contribution to any area of psychological anthropology.
+The Stirling Prize is awarded to a previously published work (this year, it will be awarded for an article) that makes an outstanding contribution to any area of psychological anthropology.

 The Stirling Award was originally established in 1968 by Rebecca and Gene Stirling.
 Winners of this prestigious award recognizing the best published work in psychological anthropology become members of the selection committee for a three-year rotation.